intersystems/git-source-control/docs/configuring-remotes.md

 - A remote repository (e.g., GitHub, GitLab, Bitbucket)
 - Access to the Embedded Git settings page on the instance: https://hostname:port/prefix/isc/studio/usertemplates/gitsourcecontrol/gitprojectsettings.csp

-## Option 1: Configuring SSH authentication with a GitHub deploy key
+## Option 1: Configuring SSH authentication with a personal SSH key

-This option is best for shared development environments using GitHub.
+This option is best for individual development environments using any remote that supports SSH authentication.

-1. Enter a filename in the SSH Private Key File input of the settings form.
+1. Enter a filename in the SSH Private Key File input of the Embedded Git settings form.
 Save the form.
 2. Click the "File not found - generate a new key pair?" button.
 Save the form.
 3. Copy the value of the "Public key" input on the settings page.
-4. In GitHub, go to repository settings > Deploy keys > Add deploy key.
-Paste the value from the previous step into the key.
-Check "Allow write access".
-Save the new key.
+4. Add the public key to the SSH keys for your individual user on the Git remote.
+For example in GitHub: https://github.com/settings/ssh/new
-5. In GitHub, copy the link to clone the repository via SSH.
+5. In your Git remote, copy the link to clone the repository via SSH.
 6. In Embedded Git settings, click the "Clone" button and paste the SSH repository URL into the confirmation dialog.

-## Option 2: Configuring SSH authentication with a personal SSH key
+## Option 2: Configuring SSH authentication with a GitHub deploy key

-This option is best for individual development environments using any remote that supports SSH authentication.
+This option is best for shared development environments using GitHub.

-Follow the steps for Option 1, but instead of adding the public key as a deploy key to the repository, add it to the SSH keys for your individual user on the Git remote.
-For example in GitHub here: https://github.com/settings/ssh/new
+Follow the steps for Option 1, but in step 4, instead of adding the public key to your individual user's SSH keys, add it as a deploy key to the repository (repository settings > Deploy keys > Add deploy key).
+Check "Allow write access".

 ## Option 3: Configuring HTTPS authentication with a personal access token